vintasoftware/trigger.io-tcp/README.md

 trigger.io module for TCP sockets (android-only for now)

 ## Usage
-**tcp** module supports an object-oriented interface for creating TCP Sockets.
+**tcp** module has an object-oriented interface for creating TCP Sockets.
 You can create a socket with `var socket = new forge.tcp.Socket(ip, port)`, connect it with `socket.connect()` and send data with `socket.send('hello world')`.
 You don't need to pass a callback on each method call, since calls will be ordered in a async-pipeline fashion.
 For optimization purposes, there is a JS side buffer.
 When you call `flush` or `close`, data will be sent from JS to native and then to network.
 To read data from a socket is necessary to pass a callback to get received data, like `socket.read(callback)`

 ### Example
 ```javascript